2023 Board of Directors Election

 In Person:

 Checks, credit cards/debit cards and cash are accepted at our office location (1875 US Highway 6).
-There is a 5% convenience fee for credit/debit cards.
-Our office hours until mid-April are Tuesday – Saturday, 9am – 5pm.
+There is a 3% fee for credit cards or $5.95 for debit.
+Our office hours until March are M-F 9am to 5pm.
 You may also use our dropbox located on the front porch.
 The box is under video surveillance and emptied daily.

 Bank Bill Pay: